infinum/Android-Prince-of-Versions/README.md

 Full example application is available [here](https://github.com/infinum/Android-Prince-of-Versions/tree/dev/ExampleApp).

 #### Most common usage - loading from network resource
-1. Create new instance of updater associated with application context.
+1. Create new instance of the updater associated with application context.

 ```java
 PrinceOfVersions updater = new PrinceOfVersions(this);